Timvane-coder/Premium/src/Commands/README.md

 ## 🙏 Acknowledgements

 - Thanks to all our contributors and users!
-- Special thanks to the WhatsApp Web API community
+- Special thanks to the @whiskeysockets/baileys community

 ---

-Made with ❤️ by the BuddyMsg Team
+Made with ❤️ by the Buddy Team
 ```

-This README.md provides a comprehensive overview of the BuddyMsg utility, including installation instructions, usage examples, and a detailed API reference.
-It covers all the functions available in the provided code snippet and presents them in a clear, organized manner.